Faith4ng/KeliTemplate/README.md

 # KeliTemplate
-KeliTemplate is a beamer template
+KeliTemplate is a beamer template based on metropolis